ondreian/simu-rewards/README.md

 **ALWAYS USE GITHUB SECRETS**

 Secret to be used for account and password are required, game is optional but defaults to GS3.
+Be sure to set repository to private to avoid Github's cron disabling if no activity within 60 days limitation.
 Game Code Options:
 * GS3 - Gemstone Prime
 * GST - Gemstone Test